baniotis/webnlg_plus_plus_dataset/README.md

 A detailed summary of changes, entity counts, and predicate distributions is provided in
 **`webnlg_plus_plus_statistics.xlsx`**.

-This file includes:
+For instance, this file includes:
 * Number of triples affected by each change type (predicate, URI, or fact).
-* Distribution of updates across DBpedia classes.
-* Comparison between original and modified triples.
 * Summary statistics for all three ground-truth variants.

 ---